matroshenko/TableAnalyzer/README.md

 # Usage
 To train SPLIT model use script `train_split_model.py`.
-Use `--help` argument to view usage info.
+Run with `--help` argument to view usage info.

 # Results